All Quiet on the Western Front-1930

 The film has remained controversial in its blatant depiction of war since it was made.

-All Quiet on the Western Front (1930) is a groundbreaking film and should be viewed by everyone as a reminder of how precious life is.
+All Quiet on the Western Front (1930) is a groundbreaking film that should remind us how precious life is.

-The novel and film were both made as a result of World War I- how profound to think since this film was made wars such as World War II, the Korean War, and the Vietnam War, have occurred.
+The novel and film were both made after World War I—how profound to think that since this film was made, wars such as World War II, the Korean War, and the Vietnam War have occurred.
 Is war ever really the answer?

 Anyone who watches this terrific film will find out.